 We booked ourselves into a guesthouse called Moon Glow Guest House we found on booking.com.
 The guesthouse was lovely, comprised of 3 rooms on the top floor for guests with a shared bathroom.
 The family lived downstairs but were really friendly and helpful.

-It’s a close call but it was probably the friendliest of all of the places we stayed at.
+It’s a close call but it was probably the friendliest of all of the places we stayed at in Sri Lanka.
 The breakfast was awesome and huge and included in the cost of AU$23 which was fab.
 The room was a bit on the small side but perfect for a couple of nights.

 It was also in a good location on the far right hand side of the beach and quiet enough to be away from the music at night.